OPCODE-Open-Spring-Fest/QuantResearch_Opcode/README.md

 ## Acknowledgements

 Built with inspiration from open-source quant libraries and the research community.
 If you use this project in papers or public work, a short citation or mention is appreciated.

----

-If you'd like, I can also:

-* produce a shorter README for a GitHub landing page (one-screen summary),
-* create a `CONTRIBUTING.md` snippet for how to document AI-assisted PRs, or
-* generate example Jupyter notebooks that exercise the backtester.

-Tell me which of those you'd like and I'll add them next.